 That is why sweat-proof makeup often performs better when the base is thinner.
 Even if the coverage is a little softer at the start, the face usually looks cleaner later.
 This also connects naturally to Semi-Matte Base Makeup Guide for Balanced Soft Skin, since calmer surface movement is often more useful than maximum glow in hot weather.

-Where does setting spray actually make the biggest difference
+Where setting spray makes the biggest difference

 The useful variable is usually not how much spray you use, but how lightly and evenly it lands.
 If the face becomes too wet again, the surface can start moving all over.
 A lighter pass that dries down cleanly often does more for long-lasting summer makeup than over-saturating the skin.

-How should oil control and touch-ups be handled in summer
+Oil control and touch-ups in summer

 Oil control is usually cleaner when you remove before you reapply.
 If shine shows up and you immediately add more cushion, powder, or coverage, the surface can get thicker and more uneven.
 It usually looks better when excess oil is reduced first and only the parts that truly need help are corrected afterward.